Date 14th April. CutShort office. 11 pm.

-Nikunj: Guys, we need to pitch in VC round table tomorrow morning.
+Nikunj: Guys, we need to participate in a VC pitch event tomorrow morning.
 Can we make a funding deck tonight?

 Nikunj: Not really.
 I had filled up an application form for a pitching event.
 They shortlisted us.